kiboschool/course-mathematical-thinking/src/homework/problem-sets/week3.md

-# Practice Set 3
+# Practice Problems Week 4

-## Submission

-This practice set is not due

 - You may collaborate and are encouraged to collaborate with your peers.
 If you do, be sure to understand the material and write it out in your own words.